ASoledadU/head-first-java-cliffsnotes-example/chapter-3-primitives-and-references/README.md

 EX. `boolean`

 ## Declaring Objects
 There are no object variables.
-There are an object `reference` variable.
+There is an object `reference` variable.
 This reference variable holds the bits that represent a way to access an object.
-It represenrs only one object.
+It represents only one object.
 The JVM understands how to use this reference to get to the object.
 You CAN NOT put an object into a variable.

 The dot operator (.) is used on the reference variable.
 The thing `before` the dot is used to say "use this" to get me "this thing", the thing `after` the dot.
 ```java